NavdeepSekho/hello-world/README.md

 # hello-world
 This is my first project on GitHub
-My name is Nav and I am learning GitHub today.
+My name is Nav and I am learning GitHub today. yeah